Financial Toolset

 The Essence of Rebalancing

 At its core, rebalancing is the process of adjusting the weights of assets in a portfolio to maintain a desired allocation.
+This is crucial because market fluctuations inevitably cause your portfolio to drift away from its original target.
+For example, if you start with a 60/40 allocation between stocks and bonds, and stocks outperform significantly, your portfolio might become 70/30.
+Rebalancing brings it back to the original 60/40 target.
 This can be done through various methods, such as:

 Rebalancing is primarily aimed at maintaining a specific risk profile rather than maximizing returns.
+A portfolio that is not rebalanced can become riskier over time, as the asset class with the highest returns becomes a larger portion of the portfolio.
 However, its impact on performance can be significant under certain conditions.

 Rebalancing and Returns: What's the Connection?